-I'm Steph, a 51 year old mum of two girls, now aged 18 and 16.
-I started typing this blog on the day I visited a paediatrician with our younger daughter.
-Sasha was 2 and a half years old, and we were told that she was autistic.
+I'm Steph, a 52 year old mum of two girls, now aged 19 and 17.
+When our youngest daughter was 2 and a half years old, we were told that she was autistic.
+That's the day I started this blog.
 Here's the link to my first ever post: Today - A diagnosis of autism?

 After much reading and research, we came to the conclusion that our youngest girl has a particular sub-type, or profile, of Autism called Pathological Demand Avoidance (PDA).

 My post 'when we first discovered PDA' is a short summary of the early years and Our PDA Story week 35 was a later update on my blog.
-After that, I decided that it would be good to tell our story in a book format, in the hope that other families would benefit from our experiences and understanding in some way.
+After that, I decided that it would be good idea to tell our story in a book format, in the hope that more families would benefit from our experiences and understanding in some way.
 I soon learnt that book writing is very different to blog writing!
-After a couple of years it was finally finished and our book, PDA in the Family, is due to be published in January 2024.
-For more information please see the post 'PDA in the Family (Book)' or click on the photo above.
+After a couple of years it was finally finished and our book, PDA in the Family, was published in January 2024.
+For more details please see my post 'PDA in the Family: Life After the Lightbulb Moment'.

 The central difficulty for people with PDA is their avoidance of the everyday demands made by other people, due to their high anxiety levels when they feel that they are not in control.